BrianZenhom/BrianZenhom/README.md

 ---
 ### What i'm up to

-I'm currently looking to be hired
+<li>I'm currently looking to be hired
 I'm currently developing freelance projects
 Owner CEO of VividEncode
 Creating custom services for clients since 2009